-3.5.1 The key issues associated with the sites considered for development at Collingham are the impact on existing open spaces within the village envelope and potential impacts on the character of the Conservation Area.
+3.5.1 The key issues associated with development in Collingham are the impact on existing open spaces within the village envelope and potential impacts on the character of the Conservation Area.
 More central sites generally had better access to facilities and amenities both within the village and further afield via public transport.
-Co/MU1 provides an opportunity to provide a mixed use development close to the railway station.
+Co/MU1 provides an opportunity to provide a mixed use development close to the railway station, with additional reserve land immediately east of the site.
 It may be prudent for the design of the link road and development on the eastern side to allow for the potential for development on the western side post 2026.